project-gemmi/benchmarking-fft/README.md

 [MKL](https://software.intel.com/en-us/mkl/features/fft)
 (Intel Math Kernel Library) FFT is faster.
 It's not open-source, but it is freely redistributable.

-[KFR](https://github.com/kfrlib/kfr) claims to be even faster than MKL.
+[KFR](https://github.com/kfrlib/kfr) claims to be sometimes faster than MKL.

 [FFTS](https://github.com/anthonix/ffts) (South) and
 [FFTE](http://www.ffte.jp/) (East) are reported to be faster than FFTW,